Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S3 Your First Audit/Lesson2.md

 - Not a good practise to do a security review on a codebase that is onchain at `ethercan` or any other onchain network.
 - A smart contract must be mature to be ready for a security audit.
 - A codebase to be mature it must pass the `Rekt Test`.
+- Protocols fo quick and premature audits since most exchanges have requirements that the protocols should provide audit reports in-order to be successfully listed.